-This knob controls the levels of both the stereo control room [15] and phones [12] outputs.
-The control range is from off through unity gain at the detent, with 10 dB of extra gain (when turned fully clockwise).
+This fader controls the levels of both the control room outputs and phones outputs.
+The fader ranges from off through unity gain at the "U", to 10 dB of extra gain (when turned fully clockwise).

-When main mix is your control room source selection, those signals will now pass through two level controls on the way to your control room amp and phones - the main mix [32] knob and this control room / submix knob.
-This way, you can send a nice healthy level to the main output (main mix knob at "U"), and a quiet level to the control room or phones (control room / submix knob wherever you like it).
+When main mix is your control room source selection, those signals will now pass through two level controls on the way to your control room amp and phones - the main mix [32] faders and this control room / submix fader.
+This way, you can send a nice healthy level to the main output (main mix fader at "U"), and a quiet level to the control room or phones (control room / submix fader wherever you like it).

-When alt 3-4 or tape is selected, or solo [24] is engaged, the control room / submix knob will be the only one controlling these levels (channel controls not withstanding).
+When alt 3-4 or tape is selected, or solo is engaged, this fader will be the only one controlling these levels (channel controls not withstanding).

-Whatever your selection, you can also use the control room [15] outputs for other applications.
-Its sound quality is just as impeccable as the main outs [11 and 13].
+Whatever your selection, you can also use the control room outputs for other applications.
+Its sound quality is just as impeccable as the main outputs.
 It can be used as additional main mix output, which may sound silly since there are already three, but this one has its own level control.
 However, should you do something like this, be sure that you do not engage a solo switch, as that will interrupt your source selection.